Sign up for the 2022-2023 FLL Explore season is now closed.

 Guided by adult coaches and FIRST® Core Values, students build models using LEGO® Education WeDo 2.0 and create Show Me posters to present what they learned.
 The program focuses on building interest in science, technology, engineering, and math (STEM) through a real-world challenge – to be solved by research, critical thinking, and imagination.

-FLL Explore will meet for twelve meetings and an Expo at Westfield High School from February 5th to March 23rd, with the Expo on March 26th.
-Meetings are held on Saturdays from 10:30 a.m. to 11:30 a.m. and Wednesdays from 5:00 p.m. to 6:00 p.m., with the exception of March 5th and 19th, when there are no meetings.
+FLL Explore will meet for six meetings and an end of season festival at Westfield High School from October 27th to December 8th, with the festival date to be determined.
+Meetings are held on Thursdays from 6pm to 7:30 with the exception of Thanksgiving.

-In order to participate on the team, each elementary school student must pay $25 to cover the cost of a team t-shirt and other supplies.
+For 2022-2023, Aptiv has generously sponsored our FLL Explore team registration.
+Because of this, we will be be offering the our FLL Explore program free of charge this year, however donations to cover the cost of a team t-shirt and other supplies are still appreciated (suggested amount: $20).
 Students with parents who volunteer to act as coaches and attend the team meetings will have a first priority to join the team.
 After that, participation on the team will be on a first-come first-serve basis.

 SHAM-ROCK-BOTICS is creating a tight-knit community of passionate problem solvers that will graduate from high school ready to take on the world!
 We do this through hands-on training, community outreach, and intense competitions.
 As a FIRST Robotics Competition Team, FRC 6956 is based out of Westfield High School.
 Starting in January, students have six to eight weeks to design, build, and program a 5ft tall, 120 lb robot before competition.
 Over the “build season” students are hands-on as they learn about trade offs (speed vs. weight), how to CAD parts for the robot, basic tool and machining use, problem-solving, sensor uses, wiring, pneumatics, and programming.